 Her feature debut came via small supporting part in 20th Century Fox’s 1951’s film noir outing, Fourteen Hours.
 Three years later The Country Girl with Bing Crosby won her a best actress Oscar.

 It all ended for her (professionally) in the spring of 1956 when she married Prince Rainier III and became the Princess of Monaco, and enfolded herself in motherhood combined with soft sell marketing of a tiny principality (population, some 35,000) surrounded by France.

-Kelly’s time as a royal consort and wife is the subject of a recent film, French director Olivier Dahan’s Grace of Monaco, which premiered at the Cannes Film Festival in May and was promptly lambasted by the critics.
-(It has yet to open in the U.S.)
+Kelly’s time as a royal consort and wife is the subject of a recent film, French director Olivier Dahan’s Grace of Monaco, which premiered at the Cannes Film Festival in 2014 and was promptly lambasted by the critics.

 Albert II, the current Prince of Monaco (Rainier died in 2005), and the rest of the royal family dismissed Dahan’s film as total fiction.
 According to author J. Randy Taraborrelli’s 2003 tome, Once Upon A Time: Behind the Fairy Tale of Princess Grace and Prince Rainier, the royal family has a point.